csebooks/computer-networking/content.en/computer-networks-and-the-internet/_index.md

 Before attempting to organize our thoughts on Internet architecture, let’s look for a human analogy.
 Actually, we deal with complex systems all the time in our everyday life.
 Imagine if someone asked you to describe, for example, the air- line system.
 How would you find the structure to describe this complex system that has ticketing agents, baggage checkers, gate personnel, pilots, airplanes, air traffic control, and a worldwide system for routing airplanes?
 One way to describe this system might be to describe the series of actions you take (or oth- ers take for you) when you fly on an airline.
 You purchase your ticket, check your bags, go to the gate, and eventually get loaded onto the plane.
 The plane takes off and is routed to its destination.
 After your plane lands, you deplane at the gate and claim your bags.
 If the trip was bad, you complain about the flight to the ticket agent (getting nothing for your effort).
 This scenario is shown in Figure 1.21.

 ![Taking an airplane trip: actions](21.png)

 **Figure 1.21**  ♦  Taking an airplane trip: actions

 ![Horizontal layering of airline functionality](22.png)

 **Figure 1.22**  ♦  Horizontal layering of airline functionality

-we can see some analogies here with computer networking: You are being shipped from source to destination by the airline; a packet is shipped from source host to destination host in the Internet.
+Already, we can see some analogies here with computer networking: You are being shipped from source to destination by the airline; a packet is shipped from source host to destination host in the Internet.
 But this is not quite the analogy we are after.
 We are looking for some _structure_ in Figure 1.21.
 Looking at Figure 1.21, we note that there is a ticketing function at each end; there is also a baggage func- tion for already-ticketed passengers, and a gate function for already-ticketed and already-baggage-checked passengers.
 For passengers who have made it through the gate (that is, passengers who are already ticketed, baggage-checked, and through the gate), there is a takeoff and landing function, and while in flight, there is an airplane- routing function.
 This suggests that we can look at the functionality in Figure 1.21 in a _horizontal_ manner, as shown in Figure 1.22.

 Figure 1.22 has divided the airline functionality into layers, providing a frame- work in which we can discuss airline travel.
 Note that each layer, combined with the layers below it, implements some functionality, some _service._ At the ticketing layer and below, airline-counter-to-airline-counter transfer of a person is accomplished.
 At the baggage layer and below, baggage-check-to-baggage-claim transfer of a person and bags is accomplished.
 Note that the baggage layer provides this service only to an already-ticketed person.
 At the gate layer, departure-gate-to-arrival-gate transfer of a person and bags is accomplished.
 At the takeoff/landing layer, runway-to-runway transfer of people and their bags is accomplished.
 Each layer provides its service by (1) performing certain actions within that layer (for example, at the gate layer, loading and unloading people from an airplane) and by (2) using the services of the layer directly below it (for example, in the gate layer, using the runway-to-runway passenger transfer service of the takeoff/landing layer).